 To help reduce a slice you want to have a Driver with more mass distributed towards the heel of the golf club.
 You can do this with an adjustable Driver or buy one where this is pre-set.
 The additional weight in the heel helps the Driver face rotate during the downswing and therefore squares the club face with less effort than a standard Driver.

 The last factor to consider in the Driver club head is loft.
-If we return to our earlier section ‘why do I slice my Driver, but not my irons’ we can think of more loft as our friend.
+If we return to our earlier section 'why do I slice my Driver, but not my irons?'.
 More loft equals more backspin, this backspin creates a more stable flight and minimises any negative effects of side-spin.

 Some golfers may argue that a 12-degree driver will lose them too much distance.
 However 2.5 degrees more loft (compared to a 9.5-degree Driver) will only ever result in the golf ball launching 2.5 degrees higher.